lambdaclass/concrete/ROADMAP.md

      generated C/LLVM, and debug info can name the source function.
    - 13c.
 Attach the originating function/decl span to proof obligations and audit facts (ObligationCore), so witnesses/counterexamples cite source.
+     Split by source of the function:
+     - 13c1.
+Project-code obligations cite source (file, line).
+Verified and gated (`check_source_maps.sh`: `main.divide → file:4`).
+[DONE]
+     - 13c2.
+Dependency/stdlib obligation source locations.
+[DEFERRED] Two
+       blockers: `buildFnLocMap` stamps the entry-point path as the file for every module (so a dependency function's span line is paired with the wrong file), and the obligation-naming origin of stdlib-qualified names (e.g. `sha256.bsig0`) is not yet pinned — main.con neither declares nor imports those modules.
+Needs per-module source-file tracking (a loader change) plus obligation-origin investigation.
+NOT bodged with suffix
+       matching: a wrong file in an audit tool is worse than an honest unknown.
    - 13d.
 Expression/statement-granularity spans in Core (the invasive step):
      thread spans onto Core nodes or a node→span side table for precise within-function obligation and runtime-failure locations.